 One caution for your pantry.
 Fats and oils oxidize, and go rancid.
 Therefore, you must set up a rotation schedule for any fats and oils in your pantry.
-Mark them with a visible expiration date, and use them before they spoil.
+Mark them with a visible expiration date, and use them before spoilage sets in..

 Not sure I really need to belabor the point of having enough coffee in your pantry.
 If you don’t think so, go for a week without your morning drink of choice.
 After you get over the shakes and headaches, stock up.

 It will be worth it to get coffee and tea in different “states.”
 For coffee get a little instant, some pre-ground, and then some whole roasted beans.
 Make sure you know the best preparation for each.

 As for tea, get both bags and bulk leaf with an infuser.
 Tea is my morning drink, and I take a lot of pleasure in that first sip.
 I have made sure I have a few pounds on hand, properly sealed to last a long time, so it will be a long while before I’m forced to have a tea-free morning.